COHRINT/FaMSeC/README.md

 Other `make_*` files are, or were at some point, self-sufficient but were wrapped into the above two files over time.
 The `plot_*` files are run to make specialty plots for different papers.

-Discuss "farming out" to some cloud service and parallelizing the computations.
-OR using local computations that could take forever.

 ## A Note About Notation
 We used `X3` and `X4` in code because that was the original self-confidence notation.
-Later we changed the notation to `xQ` and `xO`, but we haven't replace that in the code yet...hasn't been a priority
+Later we changed the notation to `xQ` and `xO`, which is easier to follow, but we haven't replaced the old notation in the code yet...hasn't been a priority

 ## Description of Files
+Following are some high-level descriptions of the different files.
+Small `README.md` files are found within each directory to indicate their use.

 * `calc_xq.jl`---calculates the solver quality `xQ` value, used by `make_experiment_data.jl`
 * `experiment_utilities.jl`---some basic utilities used by `make_nets_and_data.jl`